 Chargebacks are the credit card world’s version of a courtroom dispute, and for many law firms, they can be a frustrating and costly surprise.
 In this episode of Financially Legal, we break down the chargeback process, why it’s uniquely tricky for law firms, and what you can do to protect your revenue.

 The most common type of chargeback?
 A client calls their bank and says they didn’t receive the services they paid for.
-It’s a little like disputing a charge after a disappointing dinner but often with much higher stakes.
+It’s a little like disputing a charge after a disappointing dinner, but often with much higher stakes.

 And here’s the kicker: some clients initiate chargebacks instead of asking the law firm for a refund.
 Worse, some clients file chargebacks even after receiving a refund.
 Given the stakes, it’s important to know the process.